Innovation and Entrepreneurship

 We have a different and creative degree programme where you meet other students with entrepreneurship dreams, acquire the latest and most relevant academic input and get the possibilty to delve into the the nitty gritty of running a start-up companyny.

 In this programme there is only a short distance from words to action.
-We focus on the practical aspects involved in running a business and you can concentrate on the small things associated with starting your own business – based on academic input.
+We focus on the practical aspects involved in starting and running a company – based on academic input.

 You will therefore get to experience an optimal mix of:

 - Development of innovation plans, business models, business plans and growth plans

 - International inspiration during a 2-week stay abroad.

 We have a creative and social learning environment where you can meet other students with an entrepreneurial spirit and you will get an opportunity to establish a network that you can benefit from later on in your career.

 The programme is inter-disciplinary.
 You will learn what your personal strengths are, what you can learn from others and what you are good at while working in a team.
 This brings all of your qualifications and skills togehter and you will learn that you are successful when everybody contributes.

 At the beginning of the programme we map your entrepreneurship profile which we use to give you feedback and provide individual coaching on an ongoing basis, throughout the programme.

 All students try to start up a business during the programme.
 During the programme you work in company teams typically consisting of four to five students with different academic and personal qualifications.
 The company team gives you an opportunity to apply and combine, for example technical, IT and business skills, to develop new innovative ideas.
 You will work in different teams during the programme.
 In connection with the exam project and during your internship, you compose your own ‘Dream Team’.